salottodev/bisq-mobile/shared/domain/src/commonMain/kotlin/network/bisq/mobile/data/replicated/README.md

 In case of the node we observe the domain observable fields and apply the changes.
 For the client we get updates via websocket events.

+The delegation above holds only where the value object lives in `:shared:domain` alongside the model.
+Where the Dto is a client transport type it now lives in `apps/clientApp`, which a `:shared:domain` type must not depend on; those models take plain constructor arguments instead, and the client destructures its own Dto into them. `TradeItemPresentationModel` and the `chat/` types below are the current cases.

 Model classes can contain also domain methods or util fields.

+##### Exception: the chat types

+The classes under `chat/` deliberately drop their postfix and mirror the Bisq Easy class names one to one, together with the class hierarchy and package layout:

+- messages and channels drop `Model` — `PrivateChatMessage`, `BisqEasyOpenTradeMessage`, `BisqEasyOpenTradeChannel`
+- reactions drop `VO` — `ChatMessageReaction`, `PrivateChatMessageReaction`, `BisqEasyOpenTradeMessageReaction`, `BisqEasyOfferbookMessageReaction`
+- `Citation` drops `VO` for the same reason, being a chat type carried by every message

+The messages and channels are still models in the sense above — mutability is the `StateFlow` fields, not the name — and the reactions are still immutable value objects.
+Only the naming changes, so that a reader can put a mobile type next to its Bisq Easy counterpart without translating the name.

+The trade-off is that their names now collide with the Bisq Easy classes in node mode, which is what the postfix conventions otherwise avoid.
+Only the node app has those classes on its classpath, so the collision is resolved there with `import bisq.chat… as Bisq2…` aliases; `shared` and the client app are unaffected.

 #### Data types